SFarbolin/quartz/content/solstice-fires.md

 > ***It's very fun, creative, and collaborative.***

-We're big on building community around here, and it turns out that getting a bunch of your favorite weirdos[^1] together to build a big sculpture and then set it on fire is a
+We're big on building community around here, and it turns out that getting a bunch of your favorite weirdos[^1]: I mean "weirdos" lovingly.
+I'm a weirdo.
+If you've been to one of our fires, you probably are too.
+And I love that about you! together to build a big sculpture and then set it on fire is a

 During cleanup, some charcoal is collected from each fire to be added to the next one.
 Thus there is a direct physical connection between each fire, going back to the first one in December 2024.